khalid-atayee/cw-project/README.md

 ####

-## we used stripe integration for online payments, if you wish go to https://stripe.com and create an account for yourself then, change secret and api keys inside project
+## we used stripe integration for online payments and we created an account in https://stripe.com , but if you wish to have your own account then go to https://stripe.com and create an account for yourself then, change secret and api keys inside project
 ### Now you can move on
 # All the best